Wednesday, 27 August 2014

 Surely, every 'Earth-analog' has a unique history of asteroid strikes.
 Therefore, no planet but Earth has had the evolution that we have come to perceive: e.g. One that could produce a variety of mammals because the dinosaurs were removed at a key moment.

-Even if there are two planets in the universe that are almost identical, just differences in the timing of asteroid impacts would mean that only one of them would be home to the evolutionary pathways that produce sentient primates; and there must be many fateful events in the evolution of any species, not just asteroid strikes (e.g. continental drift.)
+Even if there are two planets in the universe that are almost identical, just differences in the timing of asteroid strikes will ensure that only one of them would be home to the evolutionary pathways that produce sentient primates.
+There must be many fateful events in the evolution of any species of living organism, not just asteroid strikes e.g. continental drift, floods, drought.

 Identical clouds are not seen.
 Identical super novae are not seen.
 Duplicate planets are just as unlikely.
 'Gravitational lensing' explains the only known appearance of twin objects in space.